Providing Medical & Legal Forensic Consultant Services

 Can Dr. Chundru perform a private or second autopsy and also provide forensic consultant services?

 Yes.
-Frequently, Dr. Chundru’s services as a forensic consultant will be acquired and, once he has provided his findings to his client, family members or legal representatives will then enlist his help as a forensic pathology expert witness in a court case.
+Frequently, Dr. Chundru’s services as a forensic pathology consultant will be acquired and, once he has provided his findings to his client, family members or legal representatives will then enlist his help as a forensic pathology expert witness in a court case.